jose-villegas/website-hugo/content/post/heightmapgenerator.md

 tags: ["image processing", "csharp"]
 ---

-A simple height map generator utizling different noise generation techniques to obtain height maps that can be used for terrain generators or other applications.
+A simple height map generator utilizing different noise generation techniques to obtain height maps that can be used for terrain generators or other applications.
 <!--more-->

 The project is made using C# and the source code can be found on my [GitHub](https://github.com/jose-villegas/HeightmapGenerator).